AVSystem/developer-zone/docs/Coiote_IoT_DM/Device_tests/Use_API_Jenkins_integration.md

 # Jenkins/GitLab integration with device tests API

-If you would like to automate your device tests, you can use the Coiote DM API and integrate it with a CI/CD environment like Jenkins or GitLab.
+If you would like to automate your device tests, you can use the {{ short_name }} API and integrate it with a CI/CD environment like Jenkins or GitLab.
 Follow the guide below to learn how to configure the integration, run tests and summarize your test execution using these tools.

 !!! note
     The following instruction is based on integration with Jenkins.
 To integrate with GitLab, you can follow the same steps, but with slight adjustments - for details, please see subsection on [GitLab](#gitlab-configure-and-run-pipeline).

 ## Prerequisites

 - An active Jenkins and GitLab account.
 - A Git project repository.
-- A working Coiote DM installation and a port for communication with the installation API.
+- A working {{ short_name }} installation and a port for communication with the installation API.
 - A device registered in the platform (if the tests require the device to be registered).
-- A Coiote DM user with access to the device and the appropriate API permissions.
+- A {{ short_name }} user with access to the device and the appropriate API permissions.

 ## Jenkins - standard pipeline